mixxxdj/website/content/news/2020-12-14-week-2-progress.md

 tags: personal, outreachy, internship, manual
 date: 2020-12-14 13:40:00

-_This is the second of many weekly progress reports that I will be publishing for the duration of the internship with Mixxx DJ_.
+_This is the second of many weekly progress reports that I will be publishing for the duration of my Outreachy internship with Mixxx DJ_.

 This week: